 “[White Supremacists] before might still have these views, but it would be behind closed [doors],” he added.
 “Now they’re organizing and actively trying to do something — that means that we need to organize and do something to oppose them.”

-Many White Supremacists “kind of hide behind the fact they’re not doing any physical violence, but they’re provoking it, they’re trying to start stuff,” Simpson said, adding “the spreading of genocidal hate speech is also a violent action.”
+Many White Supremacists “kind of hide behind the fact they’re not doing any physical violence, but they’re provoking it, they’re trying to start stuff,” Adrian said, adding “the spreading of genocidal hate speech is also a violent action.”